Understanding the CSM Regulation and the risk assessment framework, and guidance on implementing engineering changes

 [*Some dates may be subject to change, although with good notice]

 If you are involved with changes to the railway, you need to have an understanding of how to manage risks.
-The European Commission Common Safety Method (CSM) on Risk Evaluation and Assessment Regulation (352/2009 repealed by 402/2013 (as amended 2015/1136)) provides a legal obligation and mandatory framework for the evaluation and assessment of risk associated with engineering, operational and organisational changes to the railway.
+The European Commission Common Safety Method (CSM) on Risk Evaluation and Assessment Regulation (EU 402/2013 as amended by EU 2015/1136) provides a legal obligation and mandatory framework for the evaluation and assessment of risk associated with engineering, operational and organisational changes to the railway.

 - Staff with a responsibility for safety.

 - Staff involved in making changes to the railway.